I have enjoyed hiking for many years, so I enjoy sharing what I know and tips about places to hike.

-Bryce Canyon NP is named for the Mormon pioneer, Ebeneezer Bryce, who sometime in the mid 1800s settled in the green valley that lies just east of the vast red rock towers.
+Bryce Canyon NP is named for the Mormon pioneer, Ebeneezer Bryce, who sometime in the mid-1800s settled in the green valley that lies just east of the vast red rock towers.
 The center of the Mormon settlement was named Tropic and the rural Utah town still bears that name today.
-The resourceful pioneers raised livestock, harvested timber and did whatever it took to survive the semi-arid climate.
-Discovery of the vast red rock amphitheater did not come until several years after the region had been successfully settled.
+The resourceful pioneers raised livestock, harvested timber, and did whatever it took to survive the semi-arid climate.
+The red rock amphitheater was not discovered until several years after the region had been successfully settled.

 Beginning in the early 20th century the fabulous rock structures at Bryce became a popular whistlestop for Southwestern train travelers.
-In 1923, Bryce Canyon was officially declared a national monumentm and then, in 1928, it became a national park.
+In 1923, Bryce Canyon was officially declared a national monument, and in 1928, it became a national park.

 Today, Bryce is the 13th most visited national park.
-The place is open all year round and attracts over 2 million visitors a year.
-Not only can park visitors enjoy hiking, horseback riding and rock climbing, but an ample snowfall provides some excellent opportunities for winter sports.
+The place is open year-round and attracts over two million visitors a year.
+Not only can park visitors enjoy hiking, horseback riding, and rock climbing, but ample snowfall provides some excellent opportunities for winter sports.

-A hell of a place to lose a cow.— Ebeneezer Bryce
+A hell of a place to lose a cow.

 Who Made the Hoodoos?

-According to Paiute legends, the hoodoos of Bryce Canyon were created when Coyote, a trickster-type deity, cast a spell on some evil beings, called To-when-an-ung-wa, and turned them to stone.
-To anyone, who ventures down into the bottom of the rocky amphitheater and stares skyward at these strange rock pillars, there rings a little bit of truth to this Native legend.
+According to Paiute legends, the Hoodoos of Bryce Canyon were created when Coyote, a trickster-type deity, cast a spell on some evil beings and turned them to stone.
+To anyone who ventures down to the bottom of the rocky amphitheater and stares skyward at these strange rock pillars, there rings a little bit of truth to this Native legend.

 The correct geologic term for the Bryce valley is amphitheater, not canyon, even though the official park name implies the latter.
-By definition a canyon is a steep gorge created by river erosion.
-At Bryce the erosion is caused wind and ice, not flowing water.
+By definition, a canyon is a steep gorge created by river erosion.
+At Bryce the erosion is caused by wind and ice, not flowing water.

-To those Southwestern travelers, who have only relegated one day to exploring this intriguing national park, a hike into the bottom of the amphitheater would be foremost on the days activities.
+To those Southwestern travelers who have only dedicated one day to explore this intriguing national park, a hike into the bottom of the amphitheater would be top of the list of the day's activities.
 The descent is a moderately strenuous hiking activity, where hikers negotiate several hundred feet of carefully built switchbacks, saving the climb back up for last.
 Once you arrive on the valley floor, you can easily follow several winding trails through the towering rock formations.
-Link together a walk along the Queens Garden, Navajo and Wall St. trails and chances are you will leave the park with an extraordinary outdoor experience.
+Along with a walk through the Queens Garden, Navajo, and Wall St. trails, chances are you will leave the park with an extraordinary outdoor experience.